-DKIM adds a secure signature to your domain to authenticate email sent from users in your company.
-DKIM is an industry best practice that increases the security of your email domains.
-DKIM allows an organization to take responsibility for a message ao that it can be verified by the recipient.
+DKIM adds a secure signature to email senders of your domain to authenticate email sent from any users in your company.
+DKIM is an industry best practice and is becoming the authentication standard that increases the security of your email domains.
+DKIM allows an organization to take responsibility for a message so that it can be verified by the recipient.

 - Spend less time removing your domains from blacklists